aybruhm/sms-based-reminder-system/docs/article.md

 4).
 Create `models` Directory

-We created `main.py`, the entrypoint of our application.
-Next would be creating the models directory, and basically, what will be there is going to be our database tables defined as class(es).
+We created `main.py`, the entry point of our application.
+Next would be creating the models' directory, and basically, what will be there is going to be our database tables defined as class(es).
 Let's begin, create an `__init__.py` file to inform Python to treat this directory as a module.

-> I like to keep my codes clean, because it helps other team members of mine to understand and tell what is going on, and to quickly start contributing or making a fix.
+> I like to keep my codes clean because it helps other team members of mine to understand and tell what is going on, and to quickly start contributing or making a fix.

 Let's start by creating a `base.py` file, this fill will contain a class named `ObjectTracker`.
-Basically, this class is a base class for all the objects that will be tracked in the database.
+This class is a base class for all the objects that will be tracked in the database.

 ```python
 # Stdlib Imports